CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 The loss stings.

-Having your defeat handed to you with so little effort on their is what hurts the most.
+Having your defeat handed to you with so little effort on their part is what hurts the most.

 How does this happen?

 The same way it did for the tourists in the story above.
 They faced off against opponents who were superior in both strategy and tactics.

 The odds were not only stacked against them.
 They were _multiplied_ several times over.